AI. Useful innovation or one step away from robot world domination?

 It also has the capacity to scan images, a feature that many other summarising AI tools lack.

 As with any AI adoption, you need to be careful how you implement it.
-But in B2B sales even more so.
+But in B2B sales, even more so.

-Until those tools are refined and harder to spot, here are some safer ways to implement AI for sales teams - ones we have tested out ourselves!
+Here are some safer ways to implement AI for sales teams - ones we have tested out ourselves!

-These kinds of questions will come up regularly in sales conversations but might be hard to remember or stay up to date with.
+These kinds of questions will come up regularly in sales conversations, but might be hard to remember or stay up to date with.

-Kathy Thomson, Market Intelligence Manager for Cognism said:
+Kathy Thomson, Market Intelligence Manager for Cognism, said:

 “We have a fast growing sales team of hundreds of reps.
 With that much growth, competitive intelligence needs to be as easy as possible for reps to consume — we’re talking a few minutes tops.
 Crayon has been the ideal solution to meet that need.”